PeterForez/CarND-Path-Planning-Project/README.md

 ## Suggestions to Make Your Project Stand Out
 > Create a path planner that performs optimized lane changing, this means that the car only changes into a lane that improves its forward progress.
 >
 This is the main contribution.
 I defined a function that check if turning right or left.
 The function return that is safe to take the turn unless there is cars in front or in back of us in the desired lane.
+This function is defined in `helper.h` file.
 ```cpp
 bool isTurnSafe(int lane, vector<vector<double>> sensor_fusion, double car_s, double prev_size, int dir)
 {